The Lake’s Gas Resource Formation

 Lake Kivu’s Density Structure

 Lake Kivu has an extraordinary feature in the stratification and resultant stability of the deep waters of the lake.
 The vertical density profile is a key feature defining the lake’s behaviour.
 However, this phenomenon is not evident in any other lakes to this degree.
+No other is known to have five strata.

 Oxygenated water persists only the uppermost layer, the Biozone.
 This Biozone supports aquatic life in the form of small, sardine-like fish called “Sambaza”.
 Indeed, seasonal turnovers oxygenate the Biozone.
 Hence this occurs more strongly in the dry, windy seasons.
 Oxygenation penetrates to a depth of up to 60m.
 However, oxygen-rich water only penetrates to as shallow as 40m during the calmer, wet seasons.
 These wet seasons run from January to April and from October to November due to the lake’s equatorial latitude.